federgraph/RiggVar-RG38/README.md

 I plan to publish the documentation drawing base classes in a dedicated repository with a dual license.

 Since this is a complete application, it contains a number of reusable pieces of original code, besides the computation for the RiggVar model.
-Next to the documentation drawings, there is also the button frame with the integrated touch bar elements, which could be regarded as a reusable piece.
+Next to the documentation drawings there is the button frame with the integrated touch bar elements, which could be regarded as a reusable piece.
-I use the button frame component in most of my Delphi applications.
+I originally created the button frame feature for the federgraph application.

-How you could use the button frame code in other applications needs to be discussed.
+I understand that it can be used in another GPL project, since I have published it here.
+It cannot be reused in your closed source commercial project without asking.

 ## Contributions